Stages of an infringement procedure

 - The Commission sends a letter of formal notice requesting further information to the country concerned, which must send a detailed reply within a specified period, usually 2 months.

-- If the EU country still doesn't comply, the Commission may decide to refer the matter to the Court of Justice.
-Most cases are settled before being referred to the Court.
+- If the country still doesn't comply, the Commission may decide to refer the matter to the Court of Justice.
+Most cases are settled before being referred to the court.

-- If an EU county fails to communicate measures that implement the provisions of a directive in time, the Commission may ask the Court to impose penalties.
+- If an EU country fails to communicate measures that implement the provisions of a directive in time, the Commission may ask the court to impose penalties.

-If, despite the Court's judgment, the EU country still doesn't rectify the situation, the Commission may refer the country back to the Court.
+If, despite the court's judgment, the country still doesn't rectify the situation, the Commission may refer the country back to the court.

 These penalties are calculated taking into account:

 - the importance of the rules breached and the impact of the infringement on general and particular interests

 - the period the EU law has not been applied

 - the country's ability to pay, ensuring that the fines have a deterrent effect